Jan. 18 – Kinark has re-opened select in-person services and continues to provide virtual services during the COVID-19 pandemic

 Kinark’s Infection, Prevention and Control Measures:

-In our approach to resume in-person services, our priority is to create an environment conducive for therapeutic relationships as well as one that decreases risk of exposure or transmission of COVID-19.
-We are doing this through several mechanisms.
+For those critical services that we continue to provide in-person, our priority is to ensure we have an environment conducive for therapeutic relationships as well as one that decreases risk of exposure or transmission of COVID-19.
+We are doing this by applying several important practices outlined below.

 Screening, Monitoring and Tracking